Type.GetType Method (String, Func(Of AssemblyName, Assembly), Func(Of Assembly, String, Boolean, Type), Boolean, Boolean)

 Equivalent to calling the Type.GetType(String, Boolean, Boolean) method overload.

-assemblyResolver returns the assembly or returns Nothing if it cannot resolve the assembly.
+assemblyResolver returns the assembly or returns null if it cannot resolve the assembly.
 If the assembly is resolved, the Assembly.GetType(String, Boolean, Boolean) method overload is used to load the type from the assembly; otherwise, there is no attempt to resolve the type.

 Equivalent to converting the assembly name to an AssemblyName object and calling the Assembly.Load(AssemblyName) method overload to get the assembly.
 If the assembly is resolved, it is passed to typeResolver; otherwise, typeResolver is not called and there is no further attempt to resolve the type.

-assemblyResolver returns the assembly or returns Nothing if it cannot resolve the assembly.
+assemblyResolver returns the assembly or returns null if it cannot resolve the assembly.
 If the assembly is resolved, it is passed to typeResolver; otherwise, typeResolver is not called and there is no further attempt to resolve the type.